News Briefs for July 2, 2021

-News reports from Australia, Loma Linda University Health, La Voz de la Esperanza, Adventist HealthCare, NAD Public Affairs and Religious Liberty and Tanzania:
+News reports from Australia, Loma Linda University Health (LLUH), La Voz de la Esperanza, Adventist HealthCare, NAD Public Affairs and Religious Liberty and Tanzania:

 “Students were… involved in waste sorting activities involving red, yellow and green bins to organise general waste, recyclables and organics waste while the educator explained how vital this is to environmental sustainability,” said a report from Mirage News.